 Unfortunately, many families face challenges in accessing timely services as a result of:

-- Poor understanding of developmental delay and importance of early intervention
+- Poor understanding of developmental delay and the importance of early intervention

 - Fear of stigma from friends and family